-- Regular knowledge-sharing meetings throughout the project to provide project updates, discuss project design, recruitment, fieldwork and findings.
-Fortnightly 30minute meetings are expected.
-Longer meetings may be required to discuss the implications of the findings and co-define the practical considerations for improvement that will be documented in the final report. - A final report, endorsed by the fire agency working group, outlining the research findings and considerations for improvement of fire agency practice.
-The report must explicitly include: - the approach used to discuss the research implications and develop a list of evidence-based considerations for improvements to agency practice in partnership with the fire agency working group - o the list of endorsed considerations for improvements to fire agency practice

-- reflections on project methodology, limitations and improvements for future studies.
+- Regular knowledge-sharing meetings throughout each individual case study to provide project updates, discuss project design, recruitment, fieldwork and findings.
+Fortnightly 30-minute meetings are expected.
+Longer meetings may be required to discuss the implications of the findings and co-define the practical considerations for improvement that will be documented in the final report. - A final report for each case study will be endorsed by the fire agency working group for the specific case study, outlining the research findings and considerations for improvement of fire agency practice.
+The report must explicitly include: - o the approach used to discuss the research implications and develop a list of evidence-based considerations for improvements to agency practice in partnership with the fire agency working group - the list of endorsed considerations for improvements to fire agency practicereflections on project methodology, limitations and improvements for future studies.